Anaminus/rbxmk/doc/examples/remodel/README.md

 `Instance.GetChildren`    | Equivalent | Equivalent
 `Instance.GetDescendants` | Equivalent | Equivalent
 `Instance.FindFirstChild` | *recursive* argument is not supported. | *recursive* is supported.
-`DataModel.GetService`    | Inserts service if it does not exist. | Inserts service if it does not exist.
+`Instance.GetService`     | Inserts service if it does not exist. | Inserts service if it does not exist (class must be DataModel).

 ## Types
 rbxmk supports all property types available in Roblox, which includes all types